The Screenwriters' Group for Raleigh, NC

 Hi Screenline Friends,

-We have a meeting coming up on Monday, April 8.
+We have a meeting coming up soon, on Monday, May 20.
+(NOTE: I was unable to book May 13.)
 Usual time and place, 7-9 pm at Starbucks, 3800 Lake Boone Trail in Raleigh.
-Starbucks is located just west of the I-440 Beltline, Exit 5; itís in the Lake Boone Shopping Center between Chick-fil-A and McDonalds.
-We meet in the community room immediately to the right of the main entrance.
+Starbucks is located between Chick-fil-A and McDonalds in the Lake Boone Shopping Center, just outside (west of) the I-440 Beltline at Exit 5.
 Here's a map for reference.

 Our next meeting will be on Monday, May 20 at Starbucks off Lake Boone Trail.